buanzo/spamtrap/README.md

 ## Features

-* IMAP/POP3 to download unwanted email from spamtrap-account
+* IMAP to download unwanted email from spamtrap-account
 * SMTP to forward unwanted emails to a third party service (RFC822 attach)
 * Cisco IronPort integration (updates a dictionary on any number of SSH-authenticated IronPort servers, for blacklisting purposes)
 * SpamAssassin integration (not really used, but the python3 module is quite useful so I just upload it here!)